Unfolded Dynamics Approach and Quantum Field Theory: Quantization of the unfolded scalar field

-Equation \eqref{phi_j_wave} should be treated as a classical e.o.m. with an external source $j$ and then one can quantize the theory as described in Subsection \ref{FUNCT_SD}.
-However, our aim is to get a closed formulation of the unfolded quantum theory in terms of the unfolded quantum fields $\hat{\Phi}$ and $\hat{J}$, without manifest appealing to primary fields, which are just particular components of $\hat{\Phi}$ and $\hat{J}$.
+Treating \eqref{phi_j_wave} as a classical e.o.m. with an external source $j$, the theory can be quantized as described in Subsection \ref{SUB_FUNCT_SD}.
+However, our goal is to get a closed formulation of the unfolded quantum theory in terms of the unfolded quantum fields $\hat{\Phi}$ and $\hat{\mathrm{J}}$, without manifest appealing to primary fields, which are just their particular components.